AtsushiSakai/PythonRobotics/README.md

 ## A star grid search

-This h a 2D grid based shortest path planning with A star algorithm.
+This is a 2D grid based shortest path planning with A star algorithm.

 ![PythonRobotics/figure_1.png at master · AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathPlanning/AStar/animation.gif)